 The Best Bakuchiol Products

 So you've weighed the pros and cons, and you're ready to give this ingredient a try.
-Here are the best serums on the market to choose from....
+Here are your best bets:

 Herbivore Bakuchiol Retinol Alternative Smoothing Serum

-Herbivore Bakuchiol Retinol Alternative Smoothing Serum is a 100 percent natural, jelly-textured serum featuring bakuchiol (although the brand doesn't say how much).
+Herbivore Bakuchiol Retinol Alternative Smoothing Serum is a 100 percent natural, jelly-textured serum.
 It also has polyhydroxy acids (PHAs) for gentle exfoliation, plus aloe vera and glycerin to hydrate.

 BYBI Bakuchiol Booster

 BYBI Bakuchiol Booster contains only two ingredients: one percent bakuchiol, and a base of lightweight, fast-absorbing squalane oil.
-You can either wear it alone or mix it with a hydrating serum, cream or balm.
+You can either wear it alone or mix it with a hydrating serum, moisturizer or night cream.

 The Inkey List Bakuchiol